Goo53/QR_TEST_TUBES/README.md

 - Backend is work of my coworker from university and due to it's specification http request are based on response code '200' and phrase 'success';
 - Id is now added on server side;
 - Sharing 'login' through pages of app with static class in AppData;
-- Colors of AlertDialogs are final and implemented in each in favor to overcome problem on android devices (in light theme text is invincible due to it's white colour [the same as background]);
+- Colors of AlertDialogs are final in favor to overcome common problem on android devices (in light theme text is invincible due to it's white colour);

-# Problems:

-- 'Listing all probes' script doesn't work properly and on front I might have problems with lists and maps from json response (previous model of static class may not work for many objects);